Helene Moszkiewiez: Post-war

 After the war, Moszkiewiez met and married British Intelligence officer Albert Celmaster.
 She declined a job offer from British Intelligence and received a Certificate of Service in 1946 in recognition of her efforts.
 In 1946, she and her husband moved first to the United States before settling in Vancouver.
 They had two sons and Moszkiewiez ran a dance studio and taught French.
 Her husband encouraged her to write a memoir, which she called Ma guerre dans la Gestapo.
 Her husband translated it from French to English and it was released by Macmillan Publishers in 1985 as Inside the Gestapo: A Young Woman's Secret War.
 It was published under her maiden name, Hélène Moszkiewiez, and her publisher could only contact her through a P.O.
 Box or an unlisted phone number to ensure her privacy.
 She also changed the names of the people in her book to protect their relatives.
 While some criticized these efforts as "excessive," the Vancouver Sun published a letter from writer Jan Drabek, who had been harassed over the phone since putting out an ad out for a documentary about his father, who was an Auschwitz survivor and a Czech Underground member.
 He praised her for safeguarding her life and family from the public.

 In her book, she discussed at length the loneliness of working among the enemy and how she was always afraid that she would be found out and executed.
 She was constantly hungry and struggled with the inability to trust anyone.
 She also expressed horror and shame while recollecting seeing a Gestapo raid and "how meekly her fellow Jews went along with German invaders...
 They were like sheep waiting to be slaughtered."
 She was heavily criticized for these comments by the Jewish community.
 Author and Auschwitz survivor Bronia Sonneschein argued that Moszkiewiez had been lucky to have a "chance encounter" that allowed her to join the Resistance, while others had nothing to fight back with except "their bare hands."
 Sonneschein said that while Moszkiewiez's work was admirable, it did "not give her the right to call those who were killed and tortured beyond belief meek or to compare them with sheep."
 Historian Rudi Van Doorslaer questioned the accuracy of the memoir, citing the conveniency of her chance meetings with Franz; the improbable and sensational way in which she recounted rescue missions; and the mismatch of her book's timeline with the timeline of the war.

 Little is known about Moszkiewiez's later years.
-She died on 18 June 1998 in Southampton, New York and is buried in Wayland, Massachusetts.
+She died on 18 June 1998.